Clemson-Forge/resources/README.md

 <!--
 ### Behavioral Interviews
-Behaviorals are another big part of the interivew process.
+Behaviorals are another big part of the interview process.
 If you are unable to come off a likable person with soft skills, your application might ultimately get rejected. https://interviewguide.dev/behavioral https://www.techinterviewhandbook.org/behavioral-interview-questions/